SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/asset/asset_groups.md

 #### Errors

-* 201 - Not found in the database - when there are no group in the db.
+* 201 - Not found in the database - if there is no group in the db.
 * 286 - All assets must be present in the group - if not all assets are present in the group.
 * 287 - if the group contains no assets accessible to the user.